I-Agreed/Chess-AI/README.md

 # Chess-AI
-An AI that plays chess\n
+An AI that plays chess.
 Warning: kinda sucks